Network Preparations

 Physical Setup

 The Oxide rack has two middle-of-rack switches.
-These switches are depicted below.
+Here’s one below.

 Rack Switches